top of page

 HOW DID YOU GET INTERESTED IN MASSAGE AND WELLNESS?

-As a ballet dancer growing up and later in MTV music videos, I was always interested in new ways to keep my body strong and supple.
+As a ballet dancer growing up and later in MTV music videos, I was always interested in new ways to keep my body strong.
 During my freshman year at Columbia University, I took an acupressure workshop and started using natural, self-care techniques to stay healthy.
-My curiosity with touch grew when I experienced the healing effects of massage after a painful leg injury I suffered on a video shoot.
-Once I realized how powerful touch can be, I immersed in the world of massage therapy and learned everything I could about how touch, from reflexology and Swedish Massage to Rolfing, Cranial Sacral Therapy, and more.
-I was a total massage geek.
+My curiosity with touch therapy grew when I experienced the healing effects of massage after a painful leg injury I suffered on a video shoot.
+Once I realized how powerful touch can be, I immersed in the world of massage therapy and learned everything I could about touch, from reflexology and Swedish Massage to Rolfing, Cranial Sacral Therapy, and more.
+I became a total massage geek.

 HOW DID YOU START YOUR COMPANY?

 Initially, I founded Basic Knead as a Los Angeles-based massage therapy practice, consisting of private clients as well as movie studios and companies that brought massage therapists into their offices.
 Years later the company evolved when I created products to teach people about massage.
 I never had a real business plan.
 All I had was a sketch I made of reflexology points on the feet and a friend who owned a sock company.
 I printed the design on a pair of socks and gave a few pairs to my favorite clients.
-The next thing I knew, I received a call from an editor at InStyle Magazine.
-One of my clients had shown her my Reflexology Sox and she wanted to feature them in the next issue.
+Within a few weeks I received a call from an editor at InStyle Magazine who had seen my Reflexology Sox and wanted to feature them in the next issue.
 A few months later, InStyle, Time, The New York Times and many other news outlets featured the Sox.
 I secured a national sales rep and within a year sold over 20,000 pairs.
-I then did what anyone would do: I maxed out all my credit cards to buy inventory and started selling Sox from my living room!

 HOW DID YOU START WRITING BOOKS AND CREATING MASSAGE VIDEOS?